kvn147/kvn147.github.io/README.md

 # portfolio-site
-Using Jekyll and Jekyll-Theme-Console to build a custom portfolio website that will be hosted on GitHub Pages.
+Using Vite + React with Tailwind hosted on GitHub Pages.